-I'm a Senior Research Advisor at the Bank of England and a member of the Centre for Macroeconomics.
+I'm a Researcher at the Bank of England and a member of the Centre for Macroeconomics.

 I received my Ph.D. from Paris School of Economics in 2018 and previously worked at CEPII.